galexrt/docker-sinusbot/README.md

 To run the Sinusbot container without data persistence, see [Mount host directory](#mount-host-directory) but remove the `-v ...` flags.

 When you have started the Sinusbot for the first time, you need to get the password from the logs, see [Get Sinusbot Password](#get-sinusbot-password).
+There is "no way" to show the password a second time.

-If you run into issues, please create an issue at [New issue](/issues/new) this GitHub project with as much details of your issue as possible.
+If you run into issues, please create an issue in this GitHub project with as much details of your issue as possible.
 Thanks!

 ### Mount host directory
 This allows you to update the container image with new Sinusbot versions, without losing your data.